 Your options for this are:

 You can use a seating plan, placecards, or both.

 Using just a seating plan means guests refer to the chart, then pick a seat at their allocated table.
 Just using placecards means your guests will have to look around each table till they find their name.
 If you use both, your guests can see what table they are at.
 Then when they find their table, the placecard will direct them to their allocated seat.
 You can use a placecard, or a menu with individual guest names printed on them, or even named tags tied to their favours.

 It is your personal preference and/or budget that will determine what option you choose.
 My recommendation is having a seating plan at minimum, as this acts as a focal point for arriving guests and manages the flow of guests through the room.
 Imagine the overwhelm of being a guest trying to find their seat in a large room of tables.

 Designing your wedding seating plan and placecards

 This is the point where Be My Guest Design can come in and take some of the stress off!
 Designing your seating plan is as simple as browsing our range of predesigned seating plans, then placing your order (here's a wedding stationery timeline for when you need to do that).

 When you are placing an order for a wedding seating plan, you need to decide what sort of sign type and size.
 Here’s some guidelines:

 Seating Chart Type

 There are a number of options available for printing your seating chart.
-The most popular is to receive your wedding seating plan printed onto canvas and mounted/stretched on a frame.
+The highest-end option is to receive your wedding seating plan printed onto canvas and mounted/stretched on a frame.
 This makes them suitable to place on an easel or hang on the wall.

 You can also elect to have your seating plan printed onto high quality matt synthetic paper.
 These are delivered rolled into a cardboard tube.
 These seating plans are suitable to frame or pin to a wall.